brown-ccv/ccv-website-content/blog/writing-reusable-julia-code.md

     ```
     .JuliaFormatter.toml
     ```
 The `.gitignore` file will prevent the configuration file just created from getting *pushed* to our remote repository.
+Here we have added the `.JuliaFormatter.toml` configuration file we created earlier.

 ## Publish your package!